rhu1/fgg/README.md

 To test the install -- inside `github.com/rhu1/fgg` directory, this command should work:

     `go run github.com/rhu1/fgg -eval=-1 -v fg/examples/oopsla20/fig1/functions.go`

+Afer installing, you can also use the resulting `fgg` binary directly instead of `go run`.

 This package has been tested using Go version 1.11.5+ on: